dlk3/udm-hacks/openvpn-udm/README.md

 ```
 Confirm that the WAN interface specified here is, indeed, the WAN interface of the UDM.
 The OpenVPN port, 1194, specified here needs to match the <code>port</code> directive in the server configuration file.

 There is only one <code>iptables</code> firewall rule needed in order to enable OpenVPN on the UDM.
 The rule used in my script opens the OpenVPN port on the WAN network interface to any internet device.
-Once a device has authenticated by OpenVPN server and has been connected its VPN subnet then the UDM's access policies will apply to it.
+Once a device has been authenticated by the OpenVPN server, and has been connected to the VPN subnet, then the UDM's regular access rules will control what parts of the local network it has access to.
 By default the UDM allows all devices on all networks to communicate with each other.
-If restrictions are required, configuration changes will need to be made via the UDM's network configuration UI.
+That works for me.
+If you require additional restrictions, make the necessary changes using the UDM's regular network configuration UI.

 ### Script command line options